 Jonathan R. Ference-Burke

 Prior to coming to Ropes & Gray, Jonathan clerked for the Honorable Florence Y. Pan of the Superior Court of the District of Columbia; the Honorable Jan E. DuBois of the United States District Court for the Eastern District of Pennsylvania; and the Honorable Rosemary M. Collyer of the United States District Court for the District of Columbia.
-Jonathan has served as an adjunct professor of law at his alma mater, Georgetown University Law Center and remains involved with the law center’s mock trial team.
+Jonathan has served as an adjunct professor of law at his alma mater, Georgetown University Law Center.

 Jonathan maintains an active pro bono practice.
-He has represented clients in the District of Columbia Superior Court, United States District Court, federal courts of appeal, and U.S. Supreme Court, in landlord-tenant, child custody, voting rights, bankruptcy, human trafficking, immigration, and other matters.
+He has represented clients in the District of Columbia courts, federal district courts and courts of appeal, and the U.S. Supreme Court, in criminal, landlord-tenant, child custody, civil rights, bankruptcy, human trafficking, immigration, and other matters.

 Supreme Court Litigation